xvik/gradle-teavm-plugin/README.md

 ### About

 Gradle [TeaVM](https://teavm.org/) plugin: java/kotlin/scala compilation to JS or WASM.
-In contrast to GWT, teavm works with compiled bytecode (sources not required).
+In contrast to [GWT](https://www.gwtproject.org/), teavm works with compiled bytecode (sources not required for compilation).

 Features:
 * Automatic teavm compiler version selection